netsys-lab/id-int-spec/specification.md

 selected randomly for every packet.

 ### Telemetry Instructions
-Telemetry is requested in two different ways.
-Information identifying a node and the interfaces taken by the packet are requested using instruction flags.
-Additionally, there is an instruction flags for requesting the number of telemetry entries that have been aggregated into one.
-All other metadata is requested using an instruction byte in one of the four instruction slots of the ID-INT main header.
+Telemetry instructions are encoded using a combination of a 4-bit bitmap and four 8-bit integers.
+The 4-bit bitmap requests so called bitmap-controlled telemetry data.
+The bitmap-controlled telemetry is used to identify an ID-INT node and node interface in order to determine the precise source a telemetry response.
+The four 8-bit integer instruction slots request status information from a remote data plane, they do not use a bitmap in order to save space in the header.

-#### Metadata Instructions
+#### Telemetry Instructions
-There are four slots for metadata instructions.
+There are four slots for telemetry instructions.
 Each slot can contain any instruction.
 Telemetry instructions are encoded as follows:
 ```
 Bit 01234567